Biography

 Alessandro Palumbo is an Associate Professor at CentraleSupeléc and an Associate Researcher at IRISA Lab, Inria, SUSHI Team.

-From April 2024 to July 2024, he will be a Visiting Researcher at the International Computer Science Institute (ICSI), University of California, Berkeley (research work funded by NGI Enrichers).
+From April 2024 to July 2024, he was a Visiting Researcher at the International Computer Science Institute (ICSI), University of California, Berkeley (research work funded by NGI Enrichers, more information here).

 He worked in SHANNON, SESAMO, 5G-PICTURE, POR FESR 2014/2020 EU projects.